-This is a course designed for experienced artists seeking guidance of an industry professional tutor, along with the support of an engaged community of peers.
+This is a course designed for intermediate and experienced artists seeking the guidance of an industry professional tutor, along with the support of an engaged community of peers.
 The course is for people who are motivated and engaged in their artistic journey.

 Getting to your course

 Canterbury Adult Education Centre